Associate MEMBERS

 Thesis

-Yeghicheyan, J., 2015,Welcoming and Containing:“Families” Between Volunteering and the Market.
-A Study of a Prison Suburb, Dissertation submitted in partial fulfillment of the requirements for the degree of Doctor of Ethnology at Paul-Valéry University, Montpellier 3.
+Yeghicheyan, J., 2015,“Welcoming and Supporting:‘Families’ Between Volunteering and the Market.
+A Study of a Prison Suburb, Dissertation submitted to Paul-Valéry University, Montpellier 3, for the degree of Doctor of Ethnology.

-Summa Cum Laude, with unanimous honors from the jury
+Highest Honors with unanimous congratulations from the jury

 Jury: